Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 **Query String Parameters:**

 - `items` - the maximum number of jobs to return
-- `order_by` - field used to order the query by a job property
+- `order_by` - order the query by a job property
-- `asc` - filed used to order the results in ascending order.
+- `asc` - order the results in ascending or descending order.
 Accepts 1 (true) or 0 (false)
 - `state` - filter by job state.
-The ID needs to be specified
+One of the following IDs needs to be specified
   - 0 - queued
   - 1 - started
   - 2 - completed